PiJoules/sittr/README.md

 # sittr
-Sittr solves the problem of knowing when you're not holding your phone.
+Sittr solves the problem of knowing if your phone is sitting or being held.

 Inspired by [holdr](https://github.com/starakaj/holdr).